Excellent

 A £310 valuation ensures you repay the correct amount on your Norwich equity loan

-The valuation also plays a critical role if you are remortgaging to repay the equity loan.
-Lenders require an up-to-date market value to calculate your loan-to-value ratio and determine whether you qualify for competitive mortgage rates.
-With Norwich first-time buyer prices down 4.9% to £201,000 in November 2025, some homeowners may find their equity has reduced since purchase, affecting their ability to remortgage without additional cash input.
-The Help to Buy valuation clarifies your position early, giving you time to explore alternative repayment options such as staircasing — where you pay off 10% or more of the equity loan in stages — or delaying the full repayment until market conditions improve.
-The report is valid for three months, and a desktop revaluation letter can extend it by another three months if needed, providing flexibility around your sale or remortgage timeline.
+It matters just as much where a remortgage is funding the repayment.
+Lenders need a current market value to work out your loan-to-value ratio and decide what mortgage rates you can access.
+With Norwich first-time buyer prices down 4.9% to £201,000 in November 2025, some owners may find they have less equity than expected, which can make a remortgage harder without putting in extra cash.
+A Help to Buy valuation gives that picture early.
+That leaves time to look at other routes, including staircasing, where you repay 10% or more of the equity loan in stages, or waiting to clear the balance until market conditions improve.
+The report stays valid for three months, and if timings slip, a desktop revaluation letter can add another three months around your sale or remortgage.

 Help to Buy Valuation value in Norwich